photizo1998/clean-jokes-from-the-internet/Clean Jokes from the Internet.md

 Pavlov opens the front door to a bar.
 As he does, a bell above the door sounds.

-He immediately turns around and says Uh oh, it’s time to feed the dogs!
+He immediately turns around and says “Uh oh, it’s time to feed the dogs!”

 Genetics {#genetics .unnumbered}
 --------